t-hul/astroids/README.md

     - [ ] rocket (following mouse pointer)
     - [ ] laser beam (damage scales with distance)
 - [ ] Make the asteroids lumpy instead of perfectly round
-- [ ] Add a shield power-up, segmented?
 - [ ] Add a speed power-up, let background move faster
 - [ ] Add bombs that can be dropped, rumble effect